How to Initiate a Location Listings Launch| Hitchhikers Platform

 How to Initiate A Location Listings Launch

-To initiate a Launch Request, you’ll want to navigate to the Listings tab and click on the Locations sub-tab.
-If you are not Live on any Listings yet, you should see a screen that looks like this:
+To initiate a Launch Request, you’ll want to navigate to Listings in the navigation bar and click All Listings.
+If you are not synced on any publishers yet, you should see a screen that has zeros in the hero numbers at the top of the page.

 The Launch process is broken into the following four sections based on the publisher and processes: